billgewrgoulas/Multithreaded-Server/README.md

  * The signal handler is responsible to block the default handler with sigmask and assign a custom method to handle CTRL-Z.
  * When the signal arrives the servers outputs the statistics then awakes and terminates all threads safely using global flag variables and <b>pthread_join()</b>

+### DataBase(kissdb)

+* For our database we will use [KISSDB](https://github.com/adamierymenko/kissdb) created by Adam Ierymenko.
+* KISSDB is about the simplest key/value store you'll ever see, anywhere.
+It's written in plain vanilla C using only the standard string and
+  FILE I/O functions, and should port to just about anything with a disk or something that acts like one.

 # Usage

 Run the server with ./server then in a new terminal do ./client .